 - Make sure the wet ingredients are at/close to room temperature so the coconut oil doesn't solidify when you mix everything together.

 - Let the bread fully cool before slicing.
-I know it will be tempting to dive right in, but allowing it to cool helps the bread to settle and will be easier to slice.
+I know it will be tempting to dive right in, but allowing it to cool helps the bread to set and it will be easier to slice.

 This pumpkin bread is delicious!
 My family can’t stop eating it.
 In fact, my daughter told me this is the best healthy recipe I’ve made to date!
 That’s a win in my book!
 I look forward to making this clean treat again, especially for my gluten-free friends!